NDUWRDC/NDU-Thesis-Template/README.md

 - [Zotero Connector](https://www.zotero.org/download/) for Zotero integration in browser Firefox/Chrome/Safari/Edge
 - [Better BibTeX (BBT)](https://retorque.re/zotero-better-bibtex/) an extension for Zotero, follow the [instructions](https://retorque.re/zotero-better-bibtex/installation/)

-Zotero can be run on a [portable edition of Firefox](https://portableapps.com/apps/internet/firefox_portable)
+Zotero can be run on a [portable edition of Firefox](https://portableapps.com/apps/internet/firefox_portable) using a [portable edition of Zotero](https://github.com/pedrom34/ZoteroPortable/).

 ### Version Control System (optional)
 The usage of a distributed [VCS](https://en.wikipedia.org/wiki/Distributed_version_control) will help to not loose a single version of the report with the option to restore former work and work together in teams.
 An online repository is syncronized with your local files.